DevOps-Nirvana/aws-missing-tools/aws-choose-profile/README.md

-# AWS Choose Profile, bash + python
+# AWS Choose Profile, bash/fish + python

 ![Demo of aws-choose-profile](https://raw.githubusercontent.com/AndrewFarley/farley-aws-missing-tools/master/aws-choose-profile/demo.png "Demo of AWS Choose Profile helper")

-aws-choose-profile is a bash script that scans for profiles defined in ~/.aws/credentials and in ~/.aws/config and asks you to choose one of them, and then sets the AWS_PROFILE and AWS_DEFAULT_PROFILE environment variables for you from the chosen profile.
+aws-choose-profile is a shell script (for bash/fish so far) that scans for profiles defined in ~/.aws/credentials and in ~/.aws/config and asks you to choose one of them, and then sets the AWS_PROFILE and AWS_DEFAULT_PROFILE environment variables for you from the chosen profile.
 This is ONLY possible if you `source` this program (due to the way shell environments work).

 If you do not source it, this script will detect this state and warn you about it, no harm done